bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

   out the latest feature you just deployed to production?
-Examining your user’s behaviour and interaction can be tremendously useful - figuring out where they incur problems or halt a purchase, where in the onboarding process most people fall of, how long they time they spend on certain pages, and even just where they’re located are all valuable information for the further improvement and development of your website.
+Examining your user’s behaviour and interaction can be tremendously useful - figuring out where they incur problems or halt a purchase, where in the onboarding process most people fall of, how long time they spend on certain pages, and even just where they’re located are all valuable information for the further improvement and development of your website.
 links:
   - title: 'Github: Application Insights JavaScript SDK'
     url: 'https://github.com/microsoft/ApplicationInsights-JS'